AllenInstitute/mouse_connectivity_models/docs/modules/voxel.rst

         >>> # some given source/target voxels
         >>> source, target = 20353, 68902
         >>>
-        >>> # we index the VoxelArray object just like it is a numpy ndarray
+        >>> # we index the VoxelConnectivyArray object just like it is a numpy ndarray
         >>> connection_strength = vox_array[source, target]
         >>>
         >>> # a row would be the bi-lateral connection strength from a given voxel